MarynaMartseniuk/Employee-Tracker-ch12/README.md

 a command-line application to manage a company's employee database, using Node.js, Inquirer, and PostgreSQL.

 ## Description
-### Motivation to create this App  was a wish to have a simple Employee-Tracker to oparate most important data related to employees, for easy managment.
+### Motivation to create this command-line App was an idea to create an App that gives an easy access to database data and provides an options to manipulate this data.
 ### I built this App because it had some new coding challanges needed to be solved.
 For me, as for a begginer, it was importent to get a new skills and got understanding that "I can do it!".
-### This App hepls a manager to operate an important employee data using basic tools (using CommandLine/GitBush/Terminal without WebPages and a lot other Apps), so you can run this app on almost any PC.
+### This App hepls a manager to operate an important employee data using basic tools (using CommandLine/GitBush/Terminal without WebPages and a lot other Apps), so it can run on almost any PC.
-### This project was interesting and usefull for me because, as a begginer, I learned how to create a FullStuck App using minimum tools.
+### This project was interesting and usefull for me because, as a begginer, I learned:
+- how to create a FullStuck App using minimum tools;
+- how to built responsive, user-friendly App without a browser FrontEnd.

 ## Table of Contents